sparta1st/fac3it-b0t/privacy-policy.md

-# Privacy Policy
+=# 🛡️ Privacy Policy

 **Effective Date**: May 17, 2025
+**Bot Name**: Faceit Bot

-This Privacy Policy explains how the Faceit Bot collects and uses data.
+Welcome!
+This Privacy Policy describes how Faceit Bot handles your data when you interact with it on Discord.

-## 1. Information Collected
-- Faceit usernames (only when provided by users via commands)
-- Discord user ID and server ID for internal functionality
-- No sensitive or personally identifiable information (PII) is collected

-## 2. How We Use Information
-- To link Discord accounts with Faceit profiles
-- To show player statistics and generate rankings
-- For bot functionality only.
-No external usage.

-## 3. Data Storage
-- No long-term data is stored on external servers.
-- All user data is transient and used only for Discord interactions.

-## 4. Sharing Data
-- We do not share any data with third parties.

-## 5. User Control
-- Users can delete their linked data with the `/unlink` command.

-## 6. Contact
-If you have any concerns, contact the developer: **sparta.1st** on Discord.

 ---

+## 📌 1.
+What We Collect
+- 🟡 **Faceit usernames** (when submitted via commands like `/link`)
+- 🟢 **Discord User ID** and **Server ID** (used internally for functionality)
+- ❌ We **do not collect** email addresses, passwords, or any personally sensitive data

+---

+## ⚙️ 2.
+How We Use Your Data
+- 🔗 Link Discord users with their Faceit profiles
+- 📊 Display real-time stats, ratings, and leaderboards
+- 🔄 Improve bot features and user experience within Discord

+> 📌 Your data is used **only within Discord servers** where the bot is active.
+It is not shared or sold.

+---

+## 🗃️ 3.
+Data Storage
+- 🚫 No long-term storage: All data is processed in real-time
+- 💾 Temporary data may be cached in memory for efficiency, but is never stored in databases or external servers

+---

+## 🔐 4.
+Sharing Information
+- ❌ No data is shared with third parties
+- 🤝 Your privacy is our priority

+---

+## 🧼 5.
+Your Control
+- You can remove your data at any time using the `/unlink` command
+- Leaving a server also removes any connection the bot has with your profile

+---

+## 📬 6.
+Contact
+Have questions or concerns?
+Reach out to the developer on Discord: **`sparta.1st`**

+---

-_By using the Faceit Bot, you agree to this privacy policy._
+_Using the bot implies your agreement to this privacy policy._